deltachat/spec/spec.md

 Messengers MUST add a `Chat-Version: 1.0` header to outgoing messages.
 For filtering and smart appearance of the messages in normal MUAs, the `Subject` header SHOULD start with the characters `Chat:` and SHOULD be an excerpt of the message.

-Outgoing messages SHOULD be moved to the folder `Chats`.
+Replies to messages MAY follow the typical `Re:`-format.

     From: sender@domain
     To: rcpt@domain